bocoup/jqfundamentals.com/content/ajax-deferreds/index.md

 the convenience methods.

 For a GET request, this data will be appended to the URL as a query string;
-for a POST request, it will be sent as form data.
+for a POST request, it will be sent as form data. jQuery provides the helpful `.serialize()` method for taking form input and converting it to a query string format (`field1name=field1value&field2name=field2value...`):

     $( 'form' ).submit(function( event ) {
       event.preventDefault();